ILS Market Update

 While catastrophe bonds remain the dominant type of outstanding ILS, there are also other non-cat-bond ILS in existence, such as those based on mortality rates, longevity, and medical-claim costs.

-ILS investors endured the onslaught of the major catastrophe losses of 2017, "displaying immense fortitude and demonstrating the discipline and importance of alternative capital to the re/insurance market," according to Swiss Re.
-Given the extent of the losses recorded in 2017 and their impact on ILS markets some had expected investors to either back-off from investments in catastrophe insurance risks, or to demand large price increases.
+ILS investors endured the onslaught of the major catastrophe losses of 2017 and 2018, "displaying immense fortitude and demonstrating the discipline and importance of alternative capital to the re/insurance market," according to Swiss Re.
+Given the extent of recent losses recorded and their impact on ILS markets some had expected investors to either back-off from investments in catastrophe insurance risks, or to demand large price increases.
 However, the ILS market has proven to be remarkably resilient.
-The first half of 2018 was met with numerous trade deals and five new sponsors.
+2018 saw numerous trade deals and five new sponsors.
 In addition, a new innovative trigger structure was introduced by Frontline Re in which named storms that occur during an annual risk period are ranked by their size.

 According to Willis Towers Watson Securities, 2019 is set to be another year of growth for ILS as the market recovers from recent natural disasters, replaces lost capital and investors show mounting interest in ILS products.